 - Cook macaroni in salted boiling water 7 minutes and drain.
 (It will continue to cook more in oven.)

-- Meanwhile, crush saltines in a large zip-top bag and shred the Cheddar cheese.
+- Meanwhile, crush saltines in a large zip-top bag.

 - Layer one-third each of macaroni, crackers, and cheese in a lightly greased 13 x 9-inch baking dish, ending with cheese.
 Repeat layers twice.

 - With a whisk, light beat eggs in a large bowl; gradually whisk in whipping cream and half and half or milk, salt, garlic powder and pepper, if using; pour over layered macaroni mixture.
-Bake, uncovered, 35 minutes or until bubbly around the edges.
+Bake, uncovered, 35 to 40 minutes or until bubbly around the edges and lightly browned.
 Let stand 10 minutes before serving.

 Updated October 21, 2021 with valuable information and images.